artefactory/choice-learn/README.md

 ### Data
 - The **ChoiceDataset** class can handle choice datasets with efficient memory management.
 It can be used on your own dataset. [[Example]](notebooks/introduction/2_data_handling.ipynb)
-- Many academic datasets are integrated in the library and are ready to be used:
+- Many academic datasets are integrated in the library and ready to be used:

 | Dataset    | Raw Data | Origin | *from choice_learn.datasets import* | Doc |
 | ---------- | :----: | ------ | ------ | :---: |